steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Building+the+examples+included+in+the+SDK.md

 cd build
 ```

-- Generate the solution/projects: specify the path to the project where CMakeLists.txt is located:<br>
+- Generate the solution/projects: specify the path to the project where CMakeLists.txt is located:\
 For XCode:

 ```